CEBS13/chatApp-terraform/README.md

 terraform destroy
 ```

-# Overview
+# Modules
 ## webserver service

-This service is build upon two modules VPC and webserver-cluster
+This service is build upon two modules VPC and webserver-cluster.
+All the variables are ready in the variables.tf.

 ```hcl
     module "vpc" {